U.S. energy secretary unsure if Saudi nuclear approvals came after Khashoggi killing

 Kaine has accused the Trump administration of complicity in covering up Khashoggi’s murder.
 A number of lawmakers, both Democrats and Republicans, have been at odds with the Trump administration over its response to Khashoggi’s killing, and a bipartisan group of senators had introduced a bill to impose sanctions on those responsible for his death.

 Perry, responding to another question by Kaine at the hearing, said that since 2017, the Department of Energy has received 65 applications for Part 810 authorisations and approved 37.
-Perry said nine were for work in the Middle East, six for Saudi Arabia, and two for Jordan.
-It was not clear where the last one was for.
+Perry said nine were for work in the Middle East, including two for Jordan.

-Perry said late last year that he had emphasized to Saudi Arabian officials it was important for them to be seen as strong on non-proliferation, but that part of the talks have centred on making sure any nuclear inspections would not be intrusive to sensitive areas in the kingdom.
+Perry said late last year that he had emphasized to Saudi Arabian officials it was important for them to be seen as strong on non-proliferation, but that part of the talks has centred on making sure any nuclear inspections would not be intrusive to sensitive areas in the kingdom.

 Senator Ed Markey, a Democrat, said on Thursday he will introduce a bill to stop the Trump administration from what he called “bypassing Congress” on nuclear technology transfer to Saudi Arabia.
 The legislation, which would mandate that any 810 authorisations are made available to Congress, would face an uphill battle in the Republican-led chamber.